Steam distillation: Applications

 Steam distillation is often employed in the isolation of essential oils, for use in perfumes, for example.
 In this method, steam is passed through the plant material containing the desired oils.
 Eucalyptus oil, camphor oil and orange oil are obtained by this method on an industrial scale.
 Steam distillation is a means of purifying fatty acids, e.g. from tall oils.

 Steam distillation is sometimes used in the chemical laboratory.
-Illustrative is a classic preparation of bromobiphenyl where steam distillation is used to first remove the excess benzene and subsequently to purifiy the bominated product.
+Illustrative is a classic preparation of bromobiphenyl where steam distillation is used to first remove the excess benzene and subsequently to purifiy the brominated product.
 In one preparation of benzophenone, steam is employed to first recover unreacted carbon tetrachloride and subsequently to hydrolyze the intermediate benzophenone dichloride into benzophenone, which is in fact not steam distilled.
 It one preparation of a purine, steam distillation is used to remove volatile benzaldehyde from nonvolatile product.

 Equipment

 On a lab scale, steam distillations are carried out using steam generated outside the system and piped through the mixture to be purified.
 Steam can also be generated in-situ using a Clevenger-type apparatus.

+The Likens-Nickerson apparatus simultaneously performs steam distillation and extraction.
+It is typically used to isolate target organic compounds for further analysis.